Jpoker01/unity-game-gareth_odyssey/README.md

 Four types of enemy AIs:

 - **Legionarius** — Patrols a fixed route.
 Raises an alert if you enter his proximity.
-- **Sagittarius** — Stationary enemy that fires arrows in predictable time period.
+- **Sagittarius** — Stationary enemy that fires arrows at predictable time intervals.
 It tracks the player by turning to face them, but does not move or chase.
 - **Agrios Xoiros** — Wild boar that charges in a straight line after noticing you.
 - **Macrovipera** — Snake enemy that rears up and strikes in a quick forward attack, similar to the boar.